Mercedes-Benz EQS SUV

 The Mercedes-Benz EQS SUV is a battery electric full-size luxury crossover SUV produced by the German automobile manufacturer Mercedes-Benz Group.
-An SUV counterpart of the EQS liftback, it is positioned as the battery electric version of the GLS.
+Part of the EQ range and the SUV counterpart of the EQS liftback, it is positioned as the battery electric version of the GLS.
 It is the third model built on the dedicated Electric Vehicle Architecture, following the EQS and the EQE sedan.
 The model also offers optional third-row seating.